 Trackit Lights also helps senior leaders do termly analysis that visually highlights any pupils who have high levels of challenging behaviour and Reflection Time, and then they are able to put additional interventions in place such as Individual Behaviour Plans, meetings with parents, and follow up meetings to reflect on strategies.
 This also provides Ofsted with evidence that the school knows exactly where any problem areas are and that the school is responding accordingly.

 Every time a pupil is given a class point on the board in their lessons, it is automatically added to their house points in Trackit Lights.
 The leading house gets recognition in assembly every week.
-When a pupil earns 50, 100, 200 and 250 points they receive bronze, silver, gold and the ‘Head teachers award’ certificates.
+When a pupil earns 50, 100, 200 and 250 points they receive bronze, silver, gold and the ‘Head teachers award’ certificates which are generated automatically in Trackit Lights and can be printed at a click of a button.
 Trackit Lights also visually identifies pupils who have had constant good behaviour and have not received any sanctions for a specific date range.
 This makes sure that it is not just pupils who are overtly ‘trying’ to behave in the moment who get recognition, but also the pupils who never disturb the class but often go unnoticed.
 The school also makes use of ‘value stickers’, visiting other teachers and the Headteacher for praise, Golden Time, postcards home and wristbands.